luckyshot/picowiki/README.md

     - This will render the given code as a SVG.
   - syntax highlighting with tags in fenced code blocks using [hihglight.js](https://highlightjs.org/).

+### PluginIncludes

+This plugin can be used to include files into a document before rendering.

+In a new line use: `$include: file $` to include a file.
+Note that all files are relative to `config[file_path]`.